-The School of Dental Medicine operates clinical programs at three facilities in Las Vegas, hosting 50,000 – 60,000 patient visits each year.
+The School of Dental Medicine operates clinical programs at two facilities in Las Vegas, hosting 50,000 – 60,000 patient visits each year.
 All sites are located along major bus routes and convenient for public transportation, and the clinics provide an array of services.

 Faculty Dental Practice